 At Coventry Direct, we have relationships with lots of older Americans and often talk about how the lives of these folks are shaped by where they live.
 So, the topic of cities with greater populations of older or younger residents piqued our interest.
 We wanted to know which U.S. cities are filled with differently aged folks to get a sense of where older Americans might find themselves and where our customers’ younger family members and coworkers may be settling.

 So, we decided to look at the United States Census data across 50 major United States cities and analyze the population age ratios and median ages of those residents.
-Considering the median ages for men and women across these cities, we came up with lists of the 20 oldest and youngest American cities by resident age.
+Considering the median age of the U.S. population (men and women across these cities), we came up with lists of the 20 oldest and youngest cities in America by resident age.

-First, we looked at the oldest cities in America.
+First, we looked at the oldest cities in the U.S..

 Unsurprisingly, the stereotype that America’s seniors migrate to the Florida warmth proved correct.
 11 Florida cities made the top 20 list, including four among the five cities with the oldest residents.
 According to an article from CNBC, high temperatures, low income tax, and low cost of living also made Florida an attractive retirement state.

-The American city with the oldest median age was The Villages, Florida, where the median age is 67.5 years.
+With the oldest median age, 67.5 years, The Villages, Florida, is considered the oldest city in America based on the average age of residents.
 Interestingly, the city is a census-designated place but is predominantly made up of an age-restricted community that features resort-like entertainment and recreational activities for older residents.

-Another popular trend among the oldest cities in America was their proximity to the beach.
+Another popular trend among the cities in the U.S. with the oldest population was their proximity to the beach.
 Even cities further North bordered the water, such as Marinette, WI, nestled on the Green Bay and Barnstable, MA, a little town on Cape Cod.
 A study reported by MarketWatch showed that people who live on the coast show better mental health, which demonstrates even more of an incentive for older folks to retire to a waterside community.
 Coastal living can be expensive, but the Coventry Direct team can help you plan your retirement fund.

 Next up, we looked at the American cities with the lowest median age.
 The results were far less consistent than those of the Florida-centric oldest cities, providing insights into where younger Americans live.

-The youngest city in America is Provo, Utah, where the mean age is 25 years.
+The youngest city in America is Provo, Utah, where the average age of Americans living there is 25 years.
 Notably, much of the population of Provo consists of college students at Brigham Young University and the families of academics and staffers of the university.
 According to Utah.com, another major asset of Provo for young residents is the cities’ vicinity to national and state parks that provide all sorts of recreational activities.
-Logan, Utah was right behind Provo as the second-youngest city in the country.
+Logan, Utah was right behind Provo as the second-youngest city in America.

 Provo wasn’t the only college town to make the list of the youngest cities.
 State College, Pennsylvania, home to Penn State University, and Athens, Ohio, home to Ohio University, also had some of the country’s youngest residents.